SUNDAY SERVICE TIMES

 The Ventulett Art Gallery honors parishioner and architect Tom Ventulett.
 Curator Susan Westmoreland and her committee line up artists, continuing to make the Ventulett Gallery one of the most sought venues in our area.

 VENTULETT GALLERY PRESENTS - TWELVE SIGNATURES: We are pleased to welcome The Georgia Watercolor Society.
 GWS is a non-profit art organization, whose mission is to promote the joy of watercolor through education, demonstrations, workshops, outreach programs and juried competitions.
 There are currently over 500 members.
 The twelve members participating in this exhibit are all members of the board of directors.
 Join us at the opening reception on July 14 at 6:00pm.
 All art is available for purchase.

 Contact: Carol Johns

 ROSARY FOR PEACE: On Fridays at 1:00pm in Christ Chapel a Rosary for peace is offered for all those suffering from violence and disaster around the world.
 Special petitions are offered for areas torn apart by war, especially Syria.
 If you are not familiar with this tradition and the prayers offered, but feel called to its contemplative nature, join others from the community each week.

 Contact: Craig Wilson

 READING CONNECTIONS - Women’s Book Club: The book club, Reading Connections, meets monthly on the second Monday of the month in Bishop Commons at 6:00pm.
 All are welcome for fellowship and lively discussion.
-On Monday, July 11 we will be discussing A Spool of Blue Thread, by Kate Morton.
+On Monday, August 8 we will be discussing “Under Magnolia: A Southern Memoir” by Frances Maye.
 We hope to see you there.